• Published on: 05 August 2025

 • Edit the quantities and dates of the schedule on the Promised Quantities and Promised Dates columns.

-• Add more rows to the schedule.
+• Add rows to the schedule.

 If you accept the delivery schedule, we alert the buyer's ERP system through integration that the order is accepted.
 The ERP then updates the order confirmation status to Complete.
 Should you reject or wish to modify the order, SCC alerts the buyer’s ERP system that the order needs to be reviewed and confirmed.
 If you propose changes on the quantities and dates of the schedule, they appear marked in purple.
 The buyer can either accept or reject them all.